By Lyn Roseaman, Toastmasters International

 Online, we need to convey a feeling of calm and control when we host a meeting or event, and handle the technology.

-In spite of doing all the appropriate tech checks, things can still go wrong.
+In spite of doing all the appropriate tech checks, things can still go wrong, learn how to do the file migration to Google Drive.
 And people accept that this can happen.
 What’s important is that you handle it calmly and efficiently, explaining what’s happening.
-If possible find another person who can take care of the tech while you concentrate on connecting with your audience. zBackup makes it easy to automatically upload Zoom recordings to Google Drive.
+If possible find another person who can take care of the tech while you concentrate on connecting with your audience.

 Manage your body language